 - 1. Open the Build-Out Wizard. - 2.
-Click the Visual button. - 3.
-Click once in the 3D Model field next to Commercial then click the Browse button - 4.
-Navigate to the location on your hard drive where your models are located. - To use the pre-made CommunityViz KMZ models (for use in Scenario 3D or Google Earth), go to C:\CVFiles\3D Models\KMZ or to C:\Program Files (x86)\CommunityViz\Scenario 3D\Library. - If you saved SketchUp or 3D Warehouse models in your analysis folder, you can look there, e.g. C:\CVFiles\Sunny Vista\data.
+Click the Visual button.

+- 4. Navigate to the location on your hard drive where your models are located. - To use the pre-made CommunityViz KMZ models (for use in Scenario 3D or Google Earth), go to C:\CVFiles\3D Models\KMZ or to C:\Program Files (x86)\CommunityViz\Scenario 3D\Library. - If you saved SketchUp or 3D Warehouse models in your analysis folder, you can look there, e.g. C:\CVFiles\Sunny Vista\data.